 Over the past 50 years, the United States’ economy has taken on an increasingly global form.
 It is now a rare company that does not involve some form of foreign investment.
 It is in the best interests of the United States, that company, and an investor for that investor to be able to live and work in the United States.

 The means to accomplish this is to obtain an E-2 visa.
-E-2 visa holders may legally enter, work, and live in the United States for a period of up to two years.
+These permit holders may legally enter, work, and live in the United States for a period of up to two years.
 Even so, not every applicant receives an E-2 visa.
 The United States Customs and Immigration Services (USCIS), in conjunction with the U.S. Congress, create specific criteria that applicants must meet.

-A Wheaton E-2 visa lawyer could help investors and their companies to obtain E-2 employment visas.
+A Wheaton E-2 visa lawyer could help investors and their companies to obtain these work permits.
 Attorneys could work to establish whether an investor qualifies under this program and to take the necessary steps to pursue a visa through the USCIS.

 An E-2 visa serves the express purpose of allowing investors in American companies to live and work in the United States.
 According to 8 CFR 214.2(e)(12), an applicant for an E-2 visa must qualify under certain criteria: